 Now it’s time to jump into what to see in Athens, Greece in 3 Days!
 Our Athens Itinerary contains everything you need – including a map of attractions at the end.

 Today is all about the most iconic sight in Athens – the Ancient Acropolis.
-Visit the renowned Acropolis Museum to see original artifacts up close.
-Then enter the Ancient Acropolis Archaeological Site.
 End the day with a satisfying meal of traditional Greek cuisine.

 Kick off your 3 days in Athens, Greece vacation the same way locals start their day, with a Freddo Cappuccino.
 The famous Greek iced coffee drink will give you a charge and propel you through your first day in Athens.